Home

 "If you don't personally get to know people from other racial, religious or cultural groups, it’s very easy to believe ugly things about them and make them frightening in your mind."
 Reader's Digest (Canada Edition) November 1996, P. 48-9.

-In the late 1960s I was hired as assistant paymaster by the paymaster of a construction company.
+In the late 1960s I was hired as assistant paymaster by the female paymaster of a construction company.
 Over the course of the first week or so, from various locations around the office, I often caught her studying me out of the corner of her eye.

 In due course, I was called into her office for a chat.
 This is how she began: "You’re an Indian, aren't you?"
 I responded: "Yes."
 She followed with this: "If I had known it when you applied I wouldn't have interviewed and hired you.
-However, you're here, and seem to know what your doing and competent.
+However, you're here, and seem to know what your doing and are competent.
 Seeing that no one else seems to have caught on that you’re an Indian and objected to you being here I'll agree not to tell anyone and, providing you agree to keep it to yourself, I'll keep you on until such time as someone does make a fuss about it."

 After the distasteful discussion I returned to my desk, where I sat and stewed for about ten minutes, then, although I was getting married that weekend, I returned to her office, walked in without knocking, and told her that she could shove the job up her unmentionable.